How do you win customers?

 On the last point: what kind of company suits you?
 Are you targeting an educated audience that likes to read?
 Put flyers in bookshops.

-If your target group consists of self-employed people and companies, you have another advantage: you can make cold calls at any time.
+If your target group consists of self-employed people and companies, you have another advantage: You are allowed to make cold calls at any time.
 In other words, you can call them at any time, visit them in person, etc. By the way, trade fairs and trade shows are an ideal place to acquire new customers and business partners from the business sector.
+With the right conversation guide, you will achieve even better results.

 Appearance at public events